hyperledger/aries-rfcs/features/0270-protocol-test-suite/README.md

 The backchannel between test suite and agent under test is managed as a standard DIDComm protocol.
 The identifier for the message family is X. The messages include:

 * `reset-state`: Sent from suite to agent.
-Throws away all current state and gives keys and relationships that must exist in the KMS.
+Throws away all current state and gives keys and relationships that must exist in the KMS, by referencing named items from the [Predefined Inventory](#predefined-inventory).
 * `start`: Sent from suite to agent.
 Triggers the agent under test to make the first move in a protocol.
-Identifies the role the agent should take, and possibly the message the agent should emit, if more than one start message is possible.
+Identifies the role the agent should take, and possibly the message type the agent should emit to start, if more than one start message is possible.
 Also identifies the roles and endpoints for any other participants.
 * `control-next`: Sent from suite to agent.
 Tells the agent under test what to do the next time it is their turn to make a decision in the protocol.
 For example, if the protocol under test is tic-tac-toe, this might tell the agent under test what move to make.
-Does this in a generic way by attaching for the agent under test an approximation of the plaintext message the test suite wants it to emit.
+Does this in a generic way by attaching an approximation of the plaintext message the test suite wants the agent under test to emit.
 The agent can examine this JSON and act accordingly.
 * `problem-report`: Sent from agent to suite to report errors in the testing procedure itself.
-Any such message invalidates the current test.
+Any such message invalidates and abandons the current test.
 * `report-state-change`: Sent from agent to suite to report that it is now in a new state in the protocol.

 ### Predefined Inventory